Find Cheap Flights to Jakarta from $ 80 with eDreams

 How much does a flight to Jakarta cost?

-At eDreams you can find flights from Perth to Jakarta starting from $184, with an average price of $321.
-If you depart from other cities such as Melbourne, you can find tickets from $286, and from Brisbane starting from $313, according to data from the last 72 hours.
+At eDreams you can find flights from Brisbane to Jakarta starting from $390, with an average price of $576.
+If you depart from other cities such as Tamworth, NSW, you can find tickets from $670, and from Canberra starting from $782, according to data from the last 72 hours.

 Filter by